 Section 22.5.2 describes how the event-delivery process invoked by event injection may lead to a VM exit.
-Section 22.6.4 describes how the "interrupt-window exiting" VM-execution control may cause a VM exit to occur immediately after VM entry.
+Section 22.6.3 to Section 22.6.6 describe other situations that may cause a VM exit to occur immediately after a VM entry.